haoyung/haoyung.github.io/_posts/en/2024-04-15-Precisely Measuring TDS.md

 ---
 layout: post
 title: "Precisely Measuring TDS"
-description: "A ton of experimental data and a rigorous TDS measurement procedure: measuring TDS remains difficult and frustrating, but at least we can finally obtain some precise measurements."
+description: "A plethora of experimental data and a rigorous TDS measurement process: measuring TDS remains challenging and frustrating, but at least we finally obtain some accurate measurements."
 tag: [review, tutorial]
 category: articles
 imgfolder: TDS